Battle of Denain: Beginning of the campaign

 Dutch map showing the order of battle of the troops at the Battle of Denain on 24 July 1712.
 In the bottom right corner, a crowing French rooster stands atop the legend, beside a reclining Dutch lion and a bucking British unicorn.

-The Dutch-Imperial army comprised 122 battalions and 273 squadrons.
-Although Villars initially commanded a larger force with 139 battalions and 249 squadrons, the situation shifted in favour of the Allies.
+The Dutch-Imperial army comprised 122 battalions and 273 squadrons totalling 100,000 men under the overall command of Prince Eugene.
+Although Villars initially commanded a larger force composed of 139 battalions and 249 squadrons,the situation shifted in favour of the Allies.
 As the defending party, Villars had to allocate 40 battalions to garrison various fortress towns.
 Additionally, to safeguard the interior from raids, like the one of Grovestins, he was compelled to detach 36 squadrons.
 Prince of Anhalt-Dessau encircled Landrecies with 34 battalions and 30 squadrons, while the main Allied force was positioned between Fontaine au Bois and Thiant.
 Some troops were reserved for guarding the supply line that went from Landrecies to Marchiennes.

 A corps of 10 battalions and 23 squadrons under Albemarle was stationed at Denain, a fortified encampment, and not a fortress as was typically the case.
 It was only equipped with field fortifications that were no match for the overwhelming numerical superiority Albemarle would face.
 Due to the hard ground, it lacked high ramparts or a deep moat, had no outer ditch, and—perhaps most critically, despite what the painting by Jean Alaux suggest—was without a palisade.
 The retrenchment had been constructed to guard against sorties from Valenciennes and against smaller enemy raids.
 It does not appear that Albemarle and Eugene had anticipated facing a large enemy force or an entire army.
 Only a single pontoon bridge connected Albemarle’s encampment to the right bank of the Scheldt.
 Since the British had taken their bridging equipment with them, Albemarle provided the materials for a second pontoon bridge to the main army.
 The wooden bridge he planned as a replacement was still unfinished when the French arrived.